Scaling and root planing: Evidence-based dentistry

 Several systematic reviews have been made of the effectiveness of scaling and root planing as evidence-based dentistry.
-A Cochrane review by Worthington et al. in 2013 considered only scaling and polishing of the teeth, but not root planing.
-After examining 88 papers they found only three studies that met all their requirements, remarking that "the quality of the evidence was generally low."
-They reported mixed results: one study "did not show either a benefit or harm for regular six or 12-month scale and polish treatments when compared to no scale and polish", but an earlier study found that treatments every three months produced better results in terms of gingivitis, plaque and calculus than annual treatments (with evaluation after two years in each case).
+A Cochrane review updated in 2018, considered only scaling and polishing of the teeth, but not root planing.
+After examining two studies with 1711 participants, they concluded that routine scale and polish treatment for adults without severe periodontitis makes little to no difference for gingivitis, probing depths or oral health quality of life when compared to no scheduled care.
 Oral hygiene instruction was found to help as well.
 Another inconclusive review of scaling and polishing (without planing) was published by the British Dental Association in 2015.

 An extensive review that did involve root planing was published by the Canadian Agency for Drugs and Technologies in Health in 2016.
 It made a number of findings, including (1) In five randomized controlled trials, scaling and root planing "was associated with a decrease in plaque from baseline at one month, three months, or six months;" and (2) Four studies analyzed changes in the gingival index (GI) from the baseline and "found a significant improvement from baseline in the scaling and root planing group at three months and six months."
 This study also discussed evidence-based guidelines for frequency of scaling with and without root planing for patients both with and without chronic periodontitis.
 The group that produced one of the main systematic reviews used in the 2016 Canadian review has published guidelines based on its findings.
 They recommend that scaling and root planing (SRP) should be considered as the initial treatment for patients with chronic periodontitis.
 They note that "the strength of the recommendation is limited because SRP is considered the reference standard and thus used as an active control for periodontal trials and there are few studies in which investigators compare SRP with no treatment."
 They add however that "root planing ... carries the risk of damaging the root surface and potentially causing tooth or root sensitivity.
 Generally expected post-SRP procedural adverse effects include discomfort."

 Enamel cracks, early caries and resin restorations can be damaged during scaling.
 A study conducted in 2018 recommended that teeth condition and restorations should be identified before undergoing the ultrasonic scaling procedures.